Code-Institute-Submissions/Seaniboy2009-Project1/README.md

 - __References__

 - media
-    - Space.com - for images
+    - Space.com - for images.
-    - Google.com - for images
+    - Google.com - for images.
-    - Youtube.com - for launch video
+    - Youtube.com - for launch video.

 - Text/Information
-    - Space.com - for information about the telescope
+    - Space.com - for information about the telescope.

 - Text/Fonts
-    - Fontawesome.com - for the font icons
+    - Fontawesome.com - for the font icons.
+    - https://tailwindcss.com/docs/screen-readers - for hiding text for the social media links, but so its still accessable for screen-reader.